adlnet/xAPI-Spec/xAPI.md

 <a name="activity"/>
 ##### 4.1.4.1 When the "Object" is an Activity

-A statement may represent a Learning Activity as an object in the statement.
+A statement may represent an Activity as the object of the statement.
+An activity is any thing which is interacted with.
+See <a href="#30-definitions">section 3.0 Definitions</a>.
 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>
 	<tr>